uva-bi-sdad/sdc.tests/README.md

 # sdc.tests

-This repository represents a set of code, data, and measure info tests.
+This repository represents a set of code, data, file name, and measure info tests.